 The key to future management of Cache Creek lies in the channel maintenance and improvement activities carried out under the CCIP.
-Implementation of the Channel Form Template, Sand and gravel mining, operating under the guidelines established in the 2017 Technical Studies and incorporated into the CCRMP, will guide the creek to a more stable shape through selected aggregate material removal and grading.
-The 1995 Technical Studies identified general crosssection templates to guide in-channel excavation so that terraces and a low-flow channel are provided to enhance the stability of the creek.
+Implementation of the Channel Form Template, established in the 2017 Technical Studies and incorporated into the CCRMP, will guide the creek to a more stable shape through selected aggregate material removal and grading.
+The 1995 Technical Studies identified general cross-section templates to guide in-channel excavation so that terraces and a low-flow channel are provided to enhance the stability of the creek.
 The 2017 Technical Studies confirmed and updated the guidance provided through the CCRMP and CCIP.
-These activities will not only help ensure the creek maintains the capacity to adequately convey high flowsfloods, and but will play a determining role in forming a low-flow channel and slowing flow velocities, which in turn will create more beneficial conditions for the establishment of riparian vegetation.
-More vegetation will provide more habitat for wildlife, as well as assist in sflowing surface water flows and encouraging aggradation in some areas, which will improve in-channel groundwater recharge.
+These activities will help ensure the creek maintains capacity to adequately convey high flows, and will slow flow velocities, which will create more beneficial conditions for the establishment of riparian vegetation.
+More vegetation will provide more habitat for wildlife, as well as assist in slowing surface water flows which will improve in-channel groundwater recharge.
 Increased groundwater supplies will lower pumping costs, thereby helping local agriculture.
-Finally, tThe resulting improvements overall, will create a more attractive and enjoyable environment for all stakeholderslimited use by the public.
+The resulting improvements overall, will create a more attractive and enjoyable environment for all stakeholders.

 It is important that these activities be managed in a way that carries out the stated objectives.
-To do so will requires a cooperative and mutually beneficial partnership between local landowners, aggregate companies, the County, and various other regulating government agencies.
-The first step is to allow them to excavate within the active channel.
-This approach is necessary to implement the CCRMP and will be required as a part of any future off channel approvals.
-Accomplishment of this would be a substantial net gain.
-Existing operations that mine outside of the active channel, such as Granite Construction and Schwarzgruber and Son, would not be affected.
+To do so requires a cooperative and mutually beneficial partnership between local landowners, aggregate companies, the County, and various other regulating government agencies.

-The plan and its implementation may qualify for exemption from the Surface Mining and Reclamation Act.
-If, however, the CCRMP and CCIP are found to be subject to SMARA, the County would file as the applicant for a surface mining permit and reclamation plan for the area covered CCRMP plan boundary.
 In an effort to streamline the permitting process, the County may file as the applicant for permits to remove in-channel material, pursuant to the CCIP and SMARA Section 2715.5, for the area covered by the CCRMP plan boundary.
-This would allow in-channel excavation to occur near State and County bridges.
-The County would not acquire the land within the channel under this permit, nor would any exercise of eminent domain occur.
 No mining within the channel would occur without the express consent of the affected landowner.
-Royalties would be paid to any person who ownersed of land that was mined, which creates an incentive to pursue the desired in-channel work.
+Royalties would be paid to owners of land that was mined, which creates an incentive to pursue the desired in-channel work.
 This would save individual property owners the time and expense of acquiring all of the various permits necessary to work in the channel, while assuring the County a role in determining how to best manage the above relationships, as well as establishing prearranged procedures for performing repairs and maintenance during an emergency.
-Gravel operators will enter into these agreements for maintenance of offer their own properties.
+Gravel operators will enter into these agreements for maintenance of their own properties.

-As a part of managing Cache Creek, the County mustwould work with other permitting agencies to ensure that necessary approvals are in place.
-In order for the CCRMP and CCIP to be implemented the following regional permits are needed: Clean Water Act Section 404 Discharge Permit from the US Army Corps of Engineers, Biological Opinion for federally endangered species from the US Fish and Wildlife Service, Clean Water Act Section 401 Water Quality Certification from the California Water Quality Control Board, Section 1601/1603 Streambed Alteration Agreement from the California Department of Fish and Wildlife, and California Department fo Conservation compliance with the Surface Mining and Reclamation Act (SMARA).
-The County has successfully maintained these approvals since the late 1990's with the exception of the Section 404 approval.
-The previously issued regional general permit expired in 2009 and the County has been working with the federal government on reauthorization since that time. of jurisdiction to establish "blanket" permits for the portion of Cache Creek to be permitted.
-Of particular importance would be the U.S. Army Corps of Engineers (404 Permit), State Reclamation Board (Encroachment Permit), State Department of Fish and Game (Stream Alteration Agreement), and the Federal Emergency Management Agency (Letters of Map Amendment and Map Revision).
-Standard conditions will be sought to streamline the permit process and ensure a consistent multi-agency approach to managing the creek.
-Coordination with Caltrans would have to be on a project-by-project basis due to the nature of their approvals.
+As a part of managing Cache Creek, the County must work with other permitting agencies to ensure that necessary approvals are in place.
+In order for the CCRMP and CCIP to be implemented the following regional permits are needed: Clean Water Act Section 404 Discharge Permit from the U.S. Army Corps of Engineers; Biological Opinion for federally endangered species from the U.S. Fish and Wildlife Service; Clean Water Act Section 401 Water Quality Certification from the California Water Quality Control Board; Section 1601/1603 Streambed Alteration Agreement from the California Department of Fish and Wildlife; and California Department of Conservation compliance with the Surface Mining and Reclamation Act (SMARA).
+The County has successfully maintained these approvals since the late 1990's, with the exception of the Section 404 approval.
+The previously issued regional general permit expired in 2009 and the County has been working with the federal government on reauthorization since that time.